 My neurosurgeon needed an AP + Lateral lumbar X-ray with flexion-extension views before deciding on fusion surgery.
 Visited the Satellite branch — all four views done in 20 minutes, and the detailed report showed Grade III spondylolisthesis at L4/5 with 8mm dynamic instability on flexion.
 My surgeon could make the surgical decision the same evening.
 Outstanding service at ₹400!

 I have been getting annual lumbar X-rays for scoliosis monitoring at the Bapunagar branch for 3 years.
 The radiologist always provides the Cobb angle with comparison to previous studies — so I can track whether my curve is stable.
-The reports are detailed, affordable, and delivered on WhatsApp within 30 minutes every time.
+The reports are detailed, affordable, and delivered on WhatsApp within Same Day every time.
 Excellent consistency!

 Post-TLIF fusion follow-up X-rays — the Naroda branch team always positions me correctly for both AP and lateral views.
 The radiologist report includes pedicle screw position, rod connectivity, and whether fusion mass is developing — exactly what my spine surgeon checks at every visit.
 Most affordable and detailed post-op spine X-ray service in Ahmedabad!